zomux/nlper/_posts/2019-10-27-what-is-a-generative-model.md

 But, when $q(z\vert x)$ is complicated, it can't have a shape close to the prior.
 Remember,  the prior $p(z)$ is just a standard Gaussian.
 So the right part $\mathrm{KL}(q(z\vert x;\phi) \vert p(z))$ will output a high value to punish the ELBO when q is complicated.

 Oh,  I see.
 The left part and right part are basically fighting with each other.
-To summarize two scenarios, check this table:
+To summarize two scenarios, check this figure:

 <p><img src="https://imgur.com/1msBc4Y.png" width="80%" style="margin:auto;" /></p>

 In next posts, we are going to discuss how to train generative models with neural networks and back-propagation.
 And we will further discuss the situation when $z$ is a discrete latent variable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwOTA2MDYxNywzMjA4MTUwMDgsLTE1Mz
+eyJoaXN0b3J5IjpbMTg3ODYzMDkyNSwzMjA4MTUwMDgsLTE1Mz
 UzMDUyOTEsMjE3MTEwNDkwLDE3MTM5ODcyMTksLTE5OTYxMTcx
 ODYsNTMyMTUxMDI4LC0zNjAzODIyMDFdfQ==
 -->